MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-guide.md

 - **Message**: `Failed to retrieve source file ('%name;') metadata to validate data consistency.`

-- **Cause**: There's a transient issue on the sink data store, or retrieving metadata from the sink data store isn't allowed.
+- **Cause**: There's a transient issue on the destination data store, or retrieving metadata from the destination data store isn't allowed.

 #### Error code: 20703

-- **Message**: `Failed to retrieve sink file ('%name;') metadata to validate data consistency.`
+- **Message**: `Failed to retrieve destination file ('%name;') metadata to validate data consistency.`

-- **Cause**: There's a transient issue on the sink data store, or retrieving metadata from the sink data store isn't allowed.
+- **Cause**: There's a transient issue on the destination data store, or retrieving metadata from the destination data store isn't allowed.

 #### Error code: 20704